Trying to find free things to do in Kansas City, MO shouldn’t have to be hard! We found options for your family without ever spending a dime.

 The Liberty Jail is an old jail turned into a museum.
 While you’re there, you can learn about life in Kansas City in days gone by and what it was like for people in the jail there.
-You can also learn about how the LDS church had an impact on the city.
+You can also learn about how the Church of Jesus Christ of Latter Day Saints had an impact on the city.

 The Independence Visitors’ Center is a must-see for anyone interested in American history.
 Just outside of Kansas City in Independence is where most people started their journey out west.
-You can learn about the journey, how it started and how the LDS church played a huge role in this migration!
+You can learn about the journey, how it started and how the Church of Jesus Christ of Latter Day Saints played a huge role in this migration!

 Check out these other free things to do Kansas City!

 At Kaleidoscope, kids can make free artwork with leftover Hallmark manufacturing supplies.
 Kids can visit anytime and have a chance at 50-minute sessions.
 The art sessions are all free for kids!